PerezChris99/LiverWatch/README.md

 7. **Optional Admin Dashboard**:
    - A backend panel where an admin can review, edit, or remove posts before publishing.

+8. **Community Forum & Q&A**:
+   - Users can ask and answer liver health-related questions.
+   - Store discussions in PostgreSQL/MySQL.
+   - Use Vanilla JS for interactive UI.

+9. **Liver Health Tracker**:
+   - Allow users to log habits (alcohol, diet, exercise) and visualize trends using Chart.js.
+   - Store logs in PostgreSQL/MySQL.

+10. **Diet & Recipe Suggestions**:
+    - Provide liver-friendly foods and meal ideas, searchable by ingredient or meal type.
+    - Update weekly.

+11. **Medical Appointment Finder**:
+    - Use Google Maps API to find liver specialists nearby.
+    - Filter by distance, rating, and availability.

+12. **Liver Disease News Feed**:
+    - Fetch and display real-time liver health updates from WHO/CDC APIs in a scrollable, card-based UI.

+13. **Child Health Section**:
+    - Detailed signs and symptoms for newborns, infants, and toddlers.
+    - Includes treatments and procedures for each.

 ## Tech Stack

 - **Backend**: Flask + Flask-SQLAlchemy (or Flask-PyMongo)